-My mother has cooked this easy steak recipe since I was a child and I genuinely think it’s the best steak in the world.
-It relies on one very simple process: pan frying meat to create delicious juices which can then be turned into an emulsion by the addition of water.
-The technique works with other meats too and will be just as delicious if you follow the same method.
+My mother cooked this easy steak recipe from when I was a child, and I genuinely think it’s the best steak in the world.
+It relies on one straightforward process: pan-frying meat to create delicious juices, which can then be turned into an emulsion by the addition of water.
+The technique works with other meats too, and will be just as delicious if you follow the same method.

 Ingredients for the steak

 4 x 225g

 Sirloin or rump steaks, organic, cut 2 cm thick, fat trimmed

 Season the steaks with the salt and scatter the black pepper over them, pressing firmly into the steaks on each side.